Nastel/tnt4py/README.md

 ## How to Start Streaming
 * Obtain `jkool-api-access-token` by registering with jKool https://data.jkoolcloud.com.
 (FREE)
-* Create a jKoolHandler using your `jkool-api-access-token` and optional url and logging level
+* Create a HttpHandler using your `jkool-api-access-token` and optional url and logging level
     * Default streaming url is `https://data.jkoolcloud.com`
     * Default log level is `logging.INFO`
 * Add this handler to your python loggers